kubestellar/kubestellar/docs/content/v0.20/architecture.md

 - Re-enqueues all objects to force re-evaluation: this is done by iterating all GVK-indexed listers, listing objects for each lister and re-enqueuing the key for each object.
-- Notes the BindingPolicy to create an empty in-memory representation for its Binding.
+- Notes the `BindingPolicy` to create an empty in-memory representation for its `Binding`.
 - Lists ManagedClusters and finds the matching clusters using the label selector expression for clusters.
-  - If there are matching clusters, the in-memory binding representation is updated with the list of clusters.
+  - If there are matching clusters, the in-memory `Binding` representation is updated with the list of clusters.
 - Enqueues the representation of the relevant `Binding` for syncing.
-- Remove ManifestWorks from ITS for objects no longer matching: generate the ManagedByPlacementLabelKey for the current (BindingPolicy, WDS) and use that to retrieve all the manifestworks associated with the (BindingPolicy, WDS).
+- Remove ManifestWorks from ITS for objects no longer matching: generate the ManagedByPlacementLabelKey for the current (`BindingPolicy`, WDS) and use that to retrieve all the manifestworks associated with the (`BindingPolicy`, WDS).
  Then, for each manifestwork, extract the wrapped object, and re-evaluate the object vs. the current placement.
-If no longer a match (either for the "what" or the "where" part) check if each manifestwork has other (BindingPolicy, WDS) labels.
+If no longer a match (either for the "what" or the "where" part) check if each manifestwork has other (`BindingPolicy`, WDS) labels.
 If yes, remove the label, if not, delete the manifestwork.

 Re-enqueuing all object keys forces the re-evaluation of all objects vs.